Learn the rules to avoid a tax mistake when you roll over your Individual Retirement Account

-IRA rollover is a tax-free distribution from one retirement account to an IRA.
+Individual Retirement Account (IRA) rollover is a tax-free distribution from one retirement account to an IRA.
 It allows your savings to continue accumulating, tax-deferred.
 An IRA rollover comes in handy if you’d like to consolidate your retirement plans into one account or if you retire or leave a job.
 Even if you leave a company, some companies will allow you to keep your money in their plan’s account until your retirement age is reached.
 However, you may prefer rolling over your retirement savings to a better plan that is more advantageous to you.

 Employee-sponsored retirement plans often have only a limited number of options for the investor.
 In contrast, an IRA you choose can be tailored to meet your individual needs and retirement goals.
 It can include a greater variety of investment vehicles.
-An IRA can also allow you to put all of your tax-deferred retirement savings from multiple plans into one account, allowing easier management of your retirement funds.
+An IRA can also allow you to put all of your tax-deferred retirement savings from multiple plans into one account, enabling easier management of your retirement funds.

 When you choose to do an IRA rollover, your retirement savings are transferred to an account with a private institution, and you decide how to invest the funds.
-A direct, institution-to-institution transfer is your wisest choice, in order to avoid penalties and the 20% federal income tax.
-Additionally, the retirement savings must be deposited in the IRA within 60 days of withdrawal from your employer’s plan in order for the fund’s tax-deferred status to remain in place.
+A direct, institution-to-institution transfer is your wisest choice, to avoid penalties and the 20% federal income tax.
+Additionally, the retirement savings must be deposited in the IRA within 60 days of withdrawal from your employer’s plan for the fund’s tax-deferred status to remain in place.

 In the past, account holders were only allowed to roll funds over from an employer-sponsored plan to a traditional IRA.
 Since 2008, however, direct rollovers to a Roth IRA, called a conversion, have been allowed.
 Income taxes are owed on all amounts rolled over to a Roth IRA, but beginning in 2010, there are no income limits, although limits do apply to Roth IRA contributions.

 The mandatory distribution rules that apply to traditional IRAs do not apply to Roth IRAs.
 Qualified distributions from a Roth IRA are free of federal income tax (under current tax laws) but may be subject to state, local, and alternative minimum taxes.
-To qualify for a tax-free and penalty-free withdrawal of earnings, a Roth IRA must be in place for at least five tax years, and the distribution must take place after age or due to death, disability, or a first-time home purchase ($ 10,000 lifetime maximum).
+To qualify for a tax-free and penalty-free withdrawal of earnings, a Roth IRA must be in place for at least five tax years, and the distribution must take place after age or due to death, disability, or a first-time home purchase ($ 10,000-lifetime maximum).